Wwise Projects

 Stomach Aches

-FPS Platformer - AndroidFPS platformer set inside a human body.
-The target was cheap Android phones with 2 GB RAM, so every kilobyte counted.
-I set up zone-based loading: only the current zone lives in memory (Brain 670 KB, Mouth 384 KB, Stomach 2.8 MB).
-The Wwise Silence plugin replaced actual audio files for quiet moments, which alone saved 80% memory.
-The waterfall has 3 distance layers driven by RTPC, so it sounds different at 5 meters vs. 30.
+FPS Platformer - AndroidFPS platformer set inside a human body, targeting cheap Android phones with 2 GB RAM.
+The first build crashed because all audio loaded at once.
+I split it so only the current zone stays in memory — Brain takes 670 KB, Mouth 384 KB, Stomach 2.8 MB.
+For quiet moments I replaced real audio files with generated silence, which cut memory use by 80%.
+The waterfall has 3 layers that change based on how far you are — sounds different at 5 meters vs. 30.

 What Broke & How I Fixed It